 Our objective is to determine the strength of KMnO4 solution by titrating it against a standard solution of;

 Titration is a common laboratory method of qualitative chemical analysis that can be used to determine the unknown concentration of a solution (analyte).
 The basis of this process is the reaction between the analyte and a solution of unknown concentration (standard solution).
-The analyte is taken in a conical flask using a pipette and the solution of known concentration is take in a calibrated burette (titrant).
+The analyte is taken in a conical flask using a pipette and the solution of known concentration is taken in a calibrated burette (titrant).

 A solution whose concentration is known, is called a standard solution.
 The substance used to prepare a standard solution is called the primary standard.
 Oxalic acid and sodium carbonate are some examples.